rickychetty/multiplication-tables/README.md

-# timepass-programs
+# multiplication-tables
-This repo consists of the programs I developed, while learning to code in python
+This repo consists of a multiplication tables python program, It asks user for the number, and generates multiplication table for the entered number